Marilena Gant

 How are voice actors chosen?

-By sorting hat.
-It very much depends on the project.
+As a Harry Potter super fan I wish I could say it was by sorting hat.
+How voice actors are chosen very much depends on the project.
 Some projects will have casting directors associated who are responsible for casting and choosing the voice talent.
 Other projects, for example, corporate videos or e-learning projects, may not have a dedicated casting director and instead be cast by the production team, director or the clients.